RGFell/Bats_California/Rbats/sampling_design2.md

 ###Does bat occupancy differ with burn intensity

-- Explanatory variable = burn intensity (in the following figure we see the layers that will allow us to work with burn intensity, this layers are v.1= burn intensity of the soil, v.2= burn intensity of the canopy, and v.3= Burn intensity of the basal area)
+- Explanatory variable = burn intensity (in the following figure we see the layers that will allow us to work with burn intensity, this layers are burn intensity of the soil, burn intensity of the canopy, and Burn intensity of the basal area)

 ![](Sampling_Design2_files/figure-html/unnamed-chunk-12-1.png)

 ###Does bat occupancy differ with forest type

 - Explanatory variable = Stand type
--	Explanatory variable = Forest type (type of forest typified in SeralStage, which is seen as band 1.1 in the next figure)
+-	Explanatory variable = Forest type (type of forest typified in SeralStageariabariables = Abiotic variables (Altitud, di
--	Explanatory variable = Historic burn age (Shown as mean year intervals in the next figure as band 1.2)
+-	Explanatory variable = Historic burn age

 ![](Sampling_Design2_files/figure-html/unnamed-chunk-13-1.png)